How to take care of your eyes while in self-quarantine

 If you’re feeling frustrated, bored or lonely during this time of isolation, know that you aren’t alone.
 We’re all feeling the effects of being stuck at home, but it’s the only way to limit the spread of the coronavirus.

-Try to view this downtime as a gift and use it to evaluate and take care of yourself by practicing good, healthy habits.
+During this difficult time of the COVID-19 pandemic, take care of yourself by practicing good, healthy habits — including healthy eye habits.
 Being kind to your eyes in the face of today’s screen-heavy culture can make them more comfortable now and in the future.